 However, what are your options when the weather turns bad and the children can no longer play outdoors?
-Here are 17 indoor recess games that will keep the children entertained when they cannot have recess outdoors.
+Here are the best indoor recess games that will keep the children entertained when they cannot have recess outdoors.
 They are great stress relievers for children and will help them enjoy their time in the classroom!

 Charades can be enjoyed by children of all ages.
 It is a creative and social game that really asks children to use their imaginations.

 - 1Split the children into two or more teams.